AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 `string query`
 An optional query string to match which SdsTypes will be returned.
 See the [Searching](xref:sdsSearching) topic for information about specifying the query parameter.

-`string filter`
-An optional filter string to match which SdsTypes will be returned.
-See the [Filter Expressions: SDS Objects](xref:sdsFilterExpressionsObjects) topic for information about specifying the filter parameter.

 `int skip`
 An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified,